MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least an  [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-developer) and [Authentication Administrator](~/identity/role-based-access-control/permissions-reference.md#authentication-administrator)

-1. If you have access to multiple tenants, use the **Directories + subscriptions** filter :::image type="icon" source="media/common/portal-directory-subscription-filter.png" border="false"::: in the top menu to switch to your customer tenant.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/custom-extension-attribute-collection/settings-icon.png" border="false"::: in the top menu to switch to your customer tenant.

 1. Browse to **Identity** > **External Identities** > **User flows**.